Tanystropheus: Diet

+Predation

+While long necks were a successful evolutionary strategy for many marine reptile clades during the Mesozoic, they also increased the animals' vulnerability to predation.
+Spiekman and Mujal (2023) investigated two Tanystropheus fossils (PIMUZ T 2819 and PIMUZ T 3901), each consisting solely of a skull attached to an articulated partial neck.
+PIMUZ T 2819 (a large specimen of T. hydroides) is preserved up to cervical vertebra 10, which is splintered by punctures and scoring.
+The shape of the marks indicate that the neck was severed in two rapid bites by a predator attacking from above and behind.
+A similar predation attempt occurred against PIMUZ T 3901 (the Meride Limestone specimen of T. longobardicus), which was bitten at cervical 5 and severed at cervical 7.
+The authors further suggested that since the decapitation occurred in the mid-section of the neck, this was likely an optimal target due to its distance from the head and the muscular base of the neck.
+While many contemporary marine reptiles were capable of attacking PIMUZ T 3901, only the largest predators of the Besano Formation could have attacked PIMUZ T 2819.
+Paranothosaurus giganteus, Cymbospondylus buchseri, and Helveticosaurus zollingeri are all candidates for the latter case.

 Paleobiology

 Skull biomechanics

 In T. hydroides, the connection between the quadrate and squamosal is loose, with the upper extremity of the quadrate hooking into a deep concavity on the squamosal.
 This would have enabled a degree of flexibility along the quadrate-squamosal contact, allowing the quadrate to swivel around an otic joint.
 This a condition is a form of cranial kinesis (movement among bones in the cranium) known as streptostyly, which is found in some living lizards.
 The quadrate is also loosely connected to the pterygoid, and the quadratojugal fails to contact the jugal, two qualities which allow movement of the quadrate without hindrance.
 While streptostyly is possible in the reconstructed skull, it cannot be demonstrated whether it was actively used by the living animal.

 Fragments of rod-like hyobranchial elements (throat bones) have been found in fossils of both T. hydroides and T. longobardicus.
-These hyobranchials are very slender and disarticulated, without a bony corpus (thickened “body” of the hyoid apparatus) to connect elements from either side of the throat.
+These hyobranchials are very slender and disarticulated, without a bony corpus (thickened "body" of the hyoid apparatus) to connect elements from either side of the throat.
 These traits indicate that Tanystropheus relied on biting and enlarged teeth to capture prey.
 Suction feeding is rejected, since it is correlated with a more robust and integrated hyoid apparatus.